ychunhui/refarch-cognitive-analytics/docs/code.md

 });
 ```

 The `chatBot.chat()` method gets the message and connection parameter and uses the Watson API to transfer the call.
+The set of if statements are used to perform actions, call services, using the variables set in the Watson Conversation Context.
+One example is to use the Operational Decision Management rule engine to compute the best product for a given customer situation.

 ```javascript
 chat : function(config,req,res){